telus-agcg-archive/grape-apiary/README.md

 * Add support for listing all of a resources attributes at the resource level as a markdown table
 * Handle ever changing sample id's (don't want git diff's after every generation)
 * Add option to change or remove the sample id field (eg. `_id` vs `id`)
+* What if someone does not use JSON?!?

 ## Contributing